java-diff-utils/java-diff-utils/README.md

 But it can easily replaced by any other which is better for handing your texts.
 I have plan to add implementation of some in future.

-### Changelog ###
-  * Version 4.0-SNAPSHOT
-    * moved to organisation **java-diff-utils**
-    * changed groupid to **io.github.java-diff-utils** and artifact id to **java-diff-utils**
-  * Version 3.0
-    * changed generation of inline diffes, if there are different linefeeds within one diff, then these are excluded from the diff block.
-    * Due to licensing issues Delta.java and DiffAlgorithm.java were removed.
-  * Version 2.3-SNAPSHOT
-    * Introduced a process listener to diff algorithms.
-For long running diffs one could implement some progress information.
-    * automatic module name for JDK 9 and higher usage
-  * Version 2.2
-    * released at maven central
-    * included checkstyle source code conventions
-    * groupid changed to **com.github.wumpz**, due to maven central releasing
-    * allow configurable splitting of lines to define the blocks to compare (words, characters, phrases).
-  * Version 2.0
-    * switch to maven and removed other artifacts
-    * changed groupid to **com.github.java-diff-utils** due to different forks at github
-    * updated maven plugins
-    * JDK 1.8 compatibility, sorry if you have to stick with older versions
-    * support for inline merge
-    * restructured packages heavily
-    * changed API
-    * changed Algorithm to provide only cursor positions
-    * integrated JGit (Eclipse Licensed) to provide HistogramDiff to gain speed for large datasets
-    * removed all kinds of helper classes in favour of new JDK 8 function classes like Predicate
-  * Version 1.2
-    * JDK 1.5 compatibility
-    * Ant build script
-    * Generate output in unified diff format (thanks for Bill James)

 ## Source Code conventions

 Recently a checkstyle process was integrated into the build process. java-diff-utils follows the sun java format convention.
 There are no TABs allowed.
 Use spaces.